Discover how we can transform your organisation

-1. Come prepared
+1. Always come prepared

 Put some time into preparing this before your first session so you’re ready to discuss it articulately when you meet.
 Present your goals and be clear about what areas you need help with.
 This is also a good opportunity to bring up any expectations you have about the mentoring process and how it will work.
 Having this prepared will leave a great first impression, and mean you really hit the ground running.

 2. Ask insightful questions

 Another way you can prepare for a good mentoring session is to think of some insightful questions beforehand.
 Here are a few examples of questions that we recommend to get you started:

-"What is the most important leadership lesson you’ve learned, and how is it valuable?”
+- “What is the most important leadership lesson you’ve learned, and how is it valuable?”

-"Can you tell me about a time when you had a difficult boss?
+- “Can you tell me about a time when you had a difficult boss?
 How did you handle it?

-"How did you build the skills of speaking so engagingly in front of others?”
+- “How did you build the skills of speaking so engagingly in front of others?”

-"How can I become better at managing people who do not report to me?”
+- “How can I become better at managing people who do not report to me?”

-"How did you learn to embrace failure?”
+- “How did you learn to embrace failure?”

-3. Create an action plan...and act on it
+3. Create an action plan (and act on it)

 Be proactive!
 Make sure you are taking notes at every mentoring session so you can create an action plan to hit your goals.
 Your mentor may help with this, but you should be the one driving it.